Antarlin921/Employee_Attrition_MLProject/README.md

 # ProjectEmployee_Attrition_ML
-Prediction of Employee Attrition using Machine Learning
+Prediction of Employee Attrition using Machine Learning and finding the important factors causing it.

 The dataset is from https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset IBM HR Analytics Employee Attrition & Performance